kerenzhou062/rbsSeeker/README.md

 # example
 Here is an example that shows how to use `rbsSeeker` to identify N6-methyladenosine (`m6A`) sites at `single-base resolution` from `miCLIP` data.

-* Supposed you have properly processed the raw reads from miCLIP data (e.g. adapter trimmed, PCR duplicates removed) and aligned reads to the propper genome.
-So you have the reads alignment results (`miCLIP.sorted.bam`)
+* Supposed the raw reads from miCLIP data were properly processed (e.g. adapter trimmed, PCR duplicates removed, bacode removed) and aligned to the propper genome (e.g. hg38).
+So then the reads alignment results (`miCLIP.sorted.bam`) were used for downstream analysis.
-* Run `rbsSeeker` on `miCLIP.sorted.bam`<BR>
+* Run `rbsSeeker` on `miCLIP.sorted.bam`
 ```bash
 #rbsSeeker m6A sites calling, -t 129600000 is for human transcriptome
 rbsSeeker -T CT -L 20 -t 129600000 -n 1 -H 3 -d 1 -p 0.05 -q 0.1 \